 Several surface waters in the Russian River Watershed are identified on the 2012 Clean Water Act Section 303(d) List of Impaired Waters due to fecal indicator bacteria (FIB) concentrations that do not support the REC-1 beneficial use nor attain the bacteria objectives.
-Water quality monitoring studies have been conducted using multiple FIB, which provide evidence of seasonal and episodic fecal waste pollution at locations throughout the watershed.
-These data have been assessed based on subwatershed boundaries defined by the U.S. Geological Survey as hydrologic unit code 12, also known as HUC-12 subwatersheds.
+TMDL studies were implemented in the period of 2009-2014 to assess the relationship between suspected fecal waste sources and evidence of pollution.
+As described in Section II (Sources of Fecal Waste), fecal waste sources associated with evidence of pollution were identified throughout the watershed.
+The fecal indicator bacteria (FIB) data associated with the TMDL studies also were assessed based on subwatershed boundaries defined by the U.S. Geological Survey as hydrologic unit code 12, also known as HUC-12 subwatersheds.
 The Russian River Watershed is divided into 43 HUC-12 subwatersheds as outlined in Table 1.

 Table 1.
 Russian River HUC-12 Subwatersheds